bekirbakar/embedded-project-collection/README.md

 # Electronics

-This repository contains electronics-related projects (freelance, hobby ...).
+This repository contains electronics-related projects (freelance, hobby ...) from my archive.

-I publish them from my archive or move them from another repository to here.
-All of the projects published here will be very old, simple, and not full implementations.
+All of the projects are very old, simple, and not full implementations.
-I review and try to reproduce outputs (not always possible due to setup requirements) before publishing them.
+I reviewed them and tried to reproduce outputs (not always possible due to setup requirements) before publishing them.

 You can find here the Schematic, PCB design, and firmware mostly targeted for STM devices.
 Consider every root folder as a project and the below sub-title as its description.